We offer a fun and supportive environment with an emphasis on enjoyment which ensures students feel comfortable as they learn to dance.

 The age and level of the dancer is taken into consideration in these classes and the teacher works closely with each student to make sure the exercises are executed safely to avoid injury.
 Students from approx grade 2 up are welcome to attend an age appropriate/level appropriate stretch class.

-Ballet students are introduced to a variety of the BBO syllabus exercises in the first years of their training.
+Ballet students are introduced to a variety of syllabus exercises in the first years of their training.

 Last year the RAD introduced a new syllabus for the junior children.
 It is extremely good for developing imagination and musicality.
 The exercises are not traditional ballet exercises but will instill a love for movement and dance.